Locals gear up for National Night Out

 NASSAU COUNTY

-1st Pct. — UNIONDALE FIRE DEPT. – Van Ness Fire House, 154 Uniondale Ave, Uniondale, Family fun evening, giveaways, crime prevention awareness and Shed the Meds program, 6 p.m. to 8:30 p.m. .
+1st Pct. — UNIONDALE FIRE DEPT. — Van Ness Fire House, 154 Uniondale Ave., Uniondale, Family fun evening, giveaways, crime prevention awareness and Shed the Meds program, 6 to 8:30 p.m. .

-1st & 3rd Pct. — VETERANS MEMORIAL PARK – East Meadow & Prospect Avenues, East Meadow.
-Child safety and the R.E.A.C.H. program, and will end with a candlelight vigil, 7 p.m. to 9 p.m.
+1st & 3rd Pct. — VETERANS MEMORIAL PARK — East Meadow & Prospect avenues, East Meadow.
+Child safety and the R.E.A.C.H. program, and will end with a candlelight vigil, 7 to 9 p.m.

 2nd Pct.
-No. — BROADWAY MALL – Hicksville, in parking lot next to Panera Bread.
-Legislators Walker, Schaefer, Drucker and Lafazan will participate and have secured a band.
-The event will be sponsored by the Broadway Mall with a plan to host a BBQ and provide giveaways, 6 p.m. to 8 p.m.
+N. — BROADWAY MALL — Hicksville, in parking lot next to Panera Bread.
+Legis.
+Rose Marie Walker, Laura Schaefer, Arnold Drucker and Joshua Lafazan will participate and have secured a band.
+The event will be sponsored by the Broadway Mall with a plan to host a barbecue and provide giveaways, 6 to 8 p.m.

 2nd Pct.
-So. — ALLEN PARK – 45 Motor Parkway, Farmingdale.
-Partnered with the Town of Oyster Bay in conjunction with a planned outdoor concert as part of their Music Under the Stars program, 7 p.m. to 9:30 p.m.
+S. — ALLEN PARK — 45 Motor Pkwy., Farmingdale.
+Partnered with the Town of Oyster Bay in conjunction with a planned outdoor concert as part of their Music Under the Stars program, 7 to 9:30 p.m.

 3rd Pct.
-So. — MARTIN “BUNKY” REID PARK – Broadway Ave, Westbury.
-This New Cassel/Westbury event starts with a parade which will assemble at the Salvation Army, 992 Prospect Avenue at 5 p.m. and begin to march at 5:30 p.m.
-The parade will proceed westbound on Prospect Ave., turn left onto southbound Swalm St., continue across Broadway and enter the park.
+S. — MARTIN “BUNKY” REID PARK — Broadway Ave, Westbury.
+This New Cassel/Westbury event starts with a parade that will assemble at the Salvation Army, 992 Prospect Ave. at 5 p.m. and begin to march at 5:30 p.m.
+The parade will proceed west on Prospect Ave., turn left onto southbound Swalm Street, continue across Broadway and enter the park.
 At the conclusion of the parade there will be a fair at the park beginning at 6 p.m.
-Legislator Bynoe and the Town of North Hempstead are participating in the event, 5 p.m. to 8:30 p.m.
+Legislator Siela Bynoe and the Town of North Hempstead officials are participating in the event, 5 to 8:30 p.m.

-KELLEHER FIELD – Williston Park.
+KELLEHER FIELD — Williston Park.
 A Children’s Ride for a Safer Williston Park Parade assembles at Broad and Amherst Streets and begins at 7 p.m.
-The parade concludes at Kelleher Field where a Block Captain’s meeting of the Williston Park Neighborhood Watch will take place at 7:30 p.m., followed by NNO festivities.
-Mayor Ehrbar of the Village of Williston Park will participate in the event, 7 p.m. to 9 p.m.
+The parade concludes at Kelleher Field where a block captain’s meeting of the Williston Park Neighborhood Watch will take place at 7:30 p.m., followed by NNO festivities.
+Williston Park Mayor Paul Ehrbar will participate in the event, 7 to 9 p.m.

 3rd Pct.
-No. — JONATHAN L. IELPI FIREFIGHTERS PARK – Grace Ave., Great Neck Plaza.
+N. — JONATHAN L. IELPI FIREFIGHTERS PARK — Grace Avenue, Great Neck Plaza.
 The event takes place during the Music in the Park festival in the village’s busy downtown district.
-Legislator Ellen Birnbaum and Mayor Celendar of the Village of Great Neck Plaza will be participating in the event, 6 p.m. to 9:30 p.m.
+Legis.
+Ellen Birnbaum and Great Neck Plaza Mayor Jean Celendar will be participating in the event, 6 to 9:30 p.m.

-4th Pct. — CEDARHURST PARK – located at Cedarhurst and Summit Avenues, Cedarhurst.
+4th Pct. — CEDARHURST PARK — located at Cedarhurst and Summit avenues, Cedarhurst.
 Crime prevention literature will be distributed.
-NY Senator Todd Kaminsky and Town of Hempstead Supervisor Laura Gillen have been invited, 6 p.m. to 10 p.m.
+Sen. Todd Kaminsky and Town of Hempstead Supervisor Laura Gillen have been invited, 6 to 10 p.m.

-5th Pct. — GREEN ACRES MALL - Valley Stream, east side of mall in parking lot behind Kohl’s Department Store, 6 p.m. to 9 p.m.
+5th Pct. — GREEN ACRES MALL — Valley Stream, east side of mall in parking lot behind Kohl’s department store, 6 to 9 p.m.
 This event is partnered with Green Acres Mall management, Target and Applebee’s.
 Entertainment, food and activities are planned.

-7th Pct. — CEDAR CREEK PARK – 3340 Merrick Road, Seaford.
-This crime prevention event is being held prior to Family Movie Night which will begin in the park at dusk.
-An informational booth will be set up where safety tips and other material will be distributed.
-Legislators Rhoads and Kennedy have been invited to participate as well as Councilwoman King Sweeney, 6:30 p.m. to 9:30 p.m.
+7th Pct. — CEDAR CREEK PARK — 3340 Merrick Rd., Seaford.
+This crime prevention event is being held before Family Movie Night, which will begin in the park at dusk.
+An information booth will be set up where safety tips and other material will be distributed.
+Legis.
+Steven Rhoads and James Kennedy have been invited to participate as well as Councilwoman Erin King Sweeney, 6:30 to 9:30 p.m.

 SUFFOLK COUNTY